insight of Inspired Acoustics headquarters

 - Sustainability: to responsibly sustain and develop both existing and new structures

 Investing in one or more of our products is an investment in the future with practical results in the present.
-Our innovative methods and cutting-edge algorithms are empowering innovation and permit the preservation of intangible values, such as the distinctive sound qualities of a pipe organ or an acoustical space, with ever-greater authenticity and realism.
+Our innovative methods and cutting-edge algorithms are empowering innovation and permit the preservation of intangible values, such as the distinctive sound qualities of an acoustical space or a musical instrument, with ever-greater authenticity and realism.
 Recognizing the need for ongoing work and the room for improvement ahead, the small team of Inspired Acoustics aims at a continuous, step-by-step self-development, based on the support of a larger community.

 Developers at Inspired Acoustics are deeply committed to science, particularly to signal processing and applied acoustic science, electro-acoustic and music-related research.
 All IA developments are based on research results.
 Among our key research activities are

 - pipe organ measurements and analysis